Goldman Sachs asks shareholders to 'like' tech push in San Francisco

 A sign of Goldman's tech savvy may come from its role – or lack thereof – in taking two of the most high-profile tech companies public.

-Although Goldman did not manage Facebook Inc's disastrous IPO in 2012, it was a major investor in the social-media network before it went public.
-Goldman did lead Twitter Inc's 2013 IPO soon after; its top tech banker, Anthony Noto, left to become Twitter's CFO.
+Although Goldman did not manage Facebook Inc's (FB.O) disastrous IPO in 2012, it was a major investor in the social-media network before it went public.
+Goldman did lead Twitter Inc's (TWTR.N) 2013 IPO soon after; its top tech banker, Anthony Noto, left to become Twitter's CEO.

-(Corrects last paragraph to say Anthony Noto left to become Twitter's CFO, not CEO)

-(Reporting by Olivia Oran; Editing by Lauren Tara LaCapra, Leslie Adler and Sriraj Kalluvila)
+(Reporting by Olivia Oran; editing by Lauren Tara LaCapra and Leslie Adler)